isabelc/Organized-Docs/readme.txt

 2. Click to install and then Activate the plugin.
 3. See [How To Set Up Categories For Docs](http://isabelcastillo.com/docs/how-to-set-up-categories)
 4. Create your Docs articles in your WordPress dashboard --> Docs --> Add New.
-5. Add Docs to your site's menu [with these steps](http://isabelcastillo.com/docs/how-to-add-docs-to-your-websites-menu).
+5. Add the main Docs page to your site's menu [with these steps](http://isabelcastillo.com/docs/how-to-add-docs-to-your-websites-menu).

 == Frequently Asked Questions ==